bertofurth/Seagate-Central-Samba/README.md

 as well as new samba software features.
 This new version of samba does not, by default, support SMBv1.0.

+## Warning
-**NOTE : Performing modifications of this kind on the Seagate Central is not without risk.
+**Performing modifications of this kind on the Seagate Central is not without risk.
 Making the changes suggested in these instructions will likely void any warranty and may potentially lead to the device becoming unusable or damaged.**

 That being said I have never come close to "bricking" any Seagate Central during the course of developing or testing these procedures.

-In addition it's unlikely as I write this note in 2021 that any Seagate Centrals are currently under any kind of warranty.
+In addition, it's unlikely as I write this note in 2021 that any Seagate Centrals are currently under any kind of warranty.

+The Seagate Central has a feature where it automatically reverts to the previous version of firmware if it finds it is unable to bootup after 4 consecutive attempts.
+This normally overcomes any kind of cataclysmic software induced failure.

-In the absolute worst case where a Seagate Central is somehow rendered inoperable there is always the option of physically opening the Seagate Central, removing the hard drive and mounting it on a different machine in order to resurrect it and obtain any user data.
+In the absolute worst case where a Seagate Central were rendered totally inoperable there is always the option of physically opening the Seagate Central, removing the hard drive and mounting it on a different machine in order to resurrect it, and if necessary, obtain any user data.

 Finally, note that the Seagate Central has not received an official firmware update since 2015 so the manufacturer will probably not be